JimothyJohn/LEDServer/README.md

 # FastLED Server

-LEDServer makes controlling LED's remotely easy.
+LEDServer makes controlling FastLED's remotely easy.

 Quickly drop in effects with parameters and control completely over Wi-Fi!
 Set and forget.

 * PlatformIO-based for instant deployment on ESP32.
-Total project cost <$30
+Total project cost <$50
 * OTA for remote updates and scalability
 * Wi-Fi login server for automatic configuration and security
 * Hostname connection for ease-of-access